Karan886/AgileGrid/ReadMe.md

    - ./Modules/Exception.lua - a simple module for creating helpful warning/error pront statements
    - ./Modules/Score.lua - module that creates score objects by providing the object with helpful update score functions and also interactive transitions.
+   - ./Modules/DialogBox.lua - module that creates custom dialog box to prompt the user.